 Four-year-old Barbara Dawson Four-year-old Barbara Dawson bought a \$50 bond from Town Manager Roy S. Braden as the nation-wide sale of war bonds in moving picture houses opened at the Greenbelt Theater Tuesday night.
-A total sale of \$300 in bonds and stamps was reported by Mrs. William Kinsley, who pre-sided over the table in the lobby, \$75 of this sum was contributed by the American Legion Post-funds from the sale of the World War I tank which guarded the Legion House before it was sold for scrap last month.
+A total sale of \$300 in bonds and stamps was reported by Mrs. William Kinsley, who presided over the table in the lobby. \$75 of this sum was contributed by the American Legion Postfunds from the sale of the World War I tank which guarded the Legion House before it was sold for scrap last month.

 Legion House before it was sold for scrap last month.

-Citizens who had signed appli-cations in the lobby before the first showing of "Mr. V", were paged to step up to the theater stage to receive their bonds from Mr. Braden, This group included Louise Steinle, Tom Ricker, and Frank Lastner.
-Mr. Braden, introduced by
+Citizens who had signed applications in the lobby before the first showing of "Mr. V", were paged to step up to the theater stage to receive their bonds from Mr. Braden.
+This group included Louise Steinle, Tom Ricker, and Frank Lastner.

+Mr. Braden. introduced by

-Mr. Braden, introduced by theater manager Jack Fruchman, encouraged everyone to support encouraged everyone to support the men in service by purchasing bonds, and pointed to the splendid record set by the Management Office, whose members have pledged almost 100 per cent to spend one tenth of their salaries on bonds.
+Mr. Braden, introduced by theater manager Jack Fruchman, encouraged everyone to support the men in service by purchasing bonds, and pointed to the splendid record set by the Management Office, whose members have pledged almost 100 per cent to spend one tenth of their salaries on honds.
 The town employees on bonds.
-The town employees are now being canvassed, he said, with indications of an even higher heil Hitlers' in the picture", he added.
+The town employees are now being canvassed, he said, with indications of an even higher percentage pledged.
+"You saw the 'heil Hitlers' in the picture", he added.
 "Such a thing could happen here.
-We free men must do everything in our power to prevent it." prevent it."
+We free men must do everything in our power to prevent it."